Skip to main content

 • While housing costs are lower in San Antonio relative to other large Texas metros, its median household income is only slightly lower than the state figure.

-• The area’s diversified economy—particularly its business and financial services firms, tourism industry and medical research complex—will continue to provide economic stability.
+• The area’s diversified economy—particularly its business and financial services firms, tourism industry, military installations and medical research complex—will continue to provide economic stability.

-• Tight labor markets and difficulties attracting skilled workers will make growth in high-wage industries more challenging.
+• While a less-educated workforce has helped the area attract blue collar industries such as manufacturing, difficulties attracting skilled workers make growth in high-wage industries more challenging.

 History: A military service and health research center emerges